Kantan-Streaming/Core/CONTRIBUTING.md

 This section mainly applies to those with read/write access to our repositories, but can be helpful for others.

-The `develop` branch should always be in a runnable state, and not contain any major breaking features.
-For the most part, this means you will need to create `feature/` branches in order to add new functionality or change how things work.
+The `develop` branch should always be in a runnable state, but can contain newest code changes.
+However, you should create `feature/` branches in order to add new functionality or change how things work.
 When making a feature branch, if it is referencing something in the issue tracker, please title the branch `feature/NAME-###` where `###` is the issue number.

 Moving forward all commits from contributors should be in the form of a PR, unless it is something we have previously discussed as being able to be pushed right into `develop`.